 Indian Cove Campground is on the north side of Joshua Tree National Park.
 Campsites are nestled among towering rocks, sculpted over the centuries by wind and rain.
 With many excellent rock climbing routes nearby, the campground is popular with climbers as well as those who appreciate a beauty of the rock formations.
-There is no drinking water at the campground.
+There is no drinking water at Indian Cove Campground.
 Water is available 2 miles away at the ranger station.

-Twenty-eight of the sites are available for tents, RVs, or trailers, while 63 are tent-only sites.
+Twenty-eight of the sites at Indian Cove Campground are available for tents, RVs, or trailers, while 63 are tent-only sites.
 Some campsites are small and may not accommodate the maximum number of people and vehicles.
 Check the specific details when you are registering for a particular site.
 Indian Cove includes 13 Group Camps.

 Indian Cove Group Camps